afuad123/codereview1/README.md

 ### Methods

  - A toString method that provides a well-formatted String representation of the object.

+ **There is a toString() method present that returns a ScrabbleSet as shown above in the discussion of the constructors.
+It is returned in the form tile, point value, tile count.
+While it does return all components of a ScrabbleSet, it does so in an unclear manner.
+It is hard for another user to tell what "A 1 5" means without a proper understanding of the program.
+A better toString() method would label each component specifically with "Tile" or "Point Value."
+This could be achieved by modifying the "result" variable defined in the toString() method to include labels for each item.**

  - A method that takes one String parameter which will contain a word.
 The method will return the number of points for the word in Scrabble based on the letter counts in the ScrabbleSet object and the point values for each Tile object.
     - As a first step, just use the letter tiles and ignore the blank tiles.
     - If a word is invalid, either because it has non-letter characters or because it has more instances of any single letter than is present for that letter in the Scrabble set, the method should return 0.

+    ****